-Debt administration: At the end of the fiscal year CSA No. 40 had total long-term obligations of \$122,196.
-This amount is comprised of note payable.
-During the current fiscal year, CSA No. 40's long-term debt decreased by \$130,244.
-It was due to scheduled principal payments on long term debt and pay off the remaining balance of a capital lease with Kansas State Bank.
+Debt administration: During the current fiscal year, CSA No. 40's long-term debt decreased by \$93,304.
+It was due to pay of the remaining balance of a capital lease with NBH Bank.
+At the end of the fiscal year CSA No. 40 had no long-term obligations.